Complete Guide: Installing Manjaro with Secure Boot Enabled

 • btrfs with subvolumes

-• Sources is listed at the end of this document
+• Sources are listed at the end of this document

 You can boot from any Manjaro ISO – open a terminal – and follow this guide.